 - Equities provide an equitable share in the assets and profits of companies.
 Income is provided through discretionary share dividends.
 Equities are listed in the UK or overseas or are unlisted (private equity).
 Equities have historically produced returns above inflation. - Other Real Assets are typically investments in a share of income and capital appreciation of tangible assets, including property (land and/or buildings for commercial or residential use), infrastructure (assets deemed essential to the orderly functioning of daily life, such as renewable energy generation and transmission assets, water utilities, airports and toll roads) and timberland.
-Income comes from dividends and rents. - Non-Gilt Debt instruments are issued by a range of borrowers to finance their activities in various sectors of the economy, which means that they carry varying degrees of credit risk.
+Income comes from dividends and rents. - Credit instruments are issued by a range of non-sovereign borrowers to finance their activities in various sectors of the economy, which means that they carry varying degrees of credit risk.
 Income is provided through interest, which is typically paid to the lender on a regular basis until the loan capital is repaid, generally at par by the issuer at a pre-determined date.
-Bonds can pay a fixed, variable, or inflation-linked rate of interest.
-Bonds are either listed in the UK or overseas or are unlisted (private debt). - LDI are gilts, which are debt instruments issued by the UK Government.
+Bonds can pay a fixed, variable or inflation-linked rate of interest.
+Bonds are either listed in the UK or overseas or are unlisted (private debt). - Sovereigns are bonds, which are debt instruments issued by sovereign governments (such as the UK and US).
 Typically, these provide interest payments on a regular basis over the life of the loan until capital is repaid at maturity.
-Some gilts provide interest payments and capital repayment value that is directly linked to price inflation (the Retail Price Index (RPI)).
+Some gilts provide interest payments and capital repayment value that is directly linked to price inflation (e.g. the Retail Price Index (RPI) in the UK).
 These are known as Index Linked Gilts and they provide the closest match to the Funds' liabilities, most of which are inflation-linked, albeit to a different measure of price inflation (the Consumer Price Index (CPI)).
-Some other governments also issue this type of debt, but in different currencies tied to price inflation in their own countries. - Cash is also a form of investment used to provide instant or short-term liquidity and can be held in both sterling and foreign currencies (including Treasury Bills, Money Market Funds and Secured Investments).
+Some other governments (such as the US) also issue this type of debt, but in different currencies and tied to price inflation in their own countries. - Cash is also a form of investment used to provide instant or short-term liquidity and can be held in both sterling and foreign currencies (including Treasury Bills, Money Market Funds and Secured Investments).
 Cash generates interest income, but typically at a lower rate than bonds and other debt.